Associahedra, Multiplihedra and units in $A_{\infty}$ form: -forms for internal actions

-Let $(Y,X)=(Y,X;\{a'(n)\})$ be an internal right $A_{m}$ action of $X$ on $Y$ along an internal pre-functor $p$ {\em without unit} and let $(X,Z)=(X,Z;\{a''(n)\})$ be an internal left $A_{m}$ action of $X$ on $Z$ along an internal pre-functor $q$ {\em without unit}. \begin{defn} \begin{enumerate} \item We call $(Y,X)$ an ``internal right ${A}_{m}$ action with {hopf-unit}'', if $(Y,X)$ satisfies the following condition.
+Let $(Y,X)=(Y,X;\{a'(n)\})$ be an internal right $A_{m}$-action of $X$ on $Y$ along an internal prefunctor $p$ {\em without unit} and let $(X,Z)=(X,Z;\{a''(n)\})$ be an internal left $A_{m}$-action of $X$ on $Z$ along an internal prefunctor $q$ {\em without unit}. \begin{defn} \begin{enumerate} \item We call $(Y,X)$ an ``internal right ${A}_{m}$-action with {hopf-unit}'', if $(Y,X)$ satisfies the following condition.

-\item We call $(X,Z)$ an ``internal left $\free{A}_{m}$ action with {hopf-unit}'', if $(X,Z)$ satisfies the following condition.
+\item We call $(X,Z)$ an ``internal left $\free{A}_{m}$-action with {hopf-unit}'', if $(X,Z)$ satisfies the following condition.

-\end{enumerate} \end{defn} If an action of an internal ${A}_{m}$ category in $\TOP$ is an ${A}_{m}$ action with {\em hopf-unit} for any $m \geq 2$, then it is called an ${A}_{m}$ action with {\em hopf-unit} of an internal ${A}_{m}$ category in $\TOP$.
+\end{enumerate} \end{defn} If an action of an internal ${A}_{m}$-category in $\Top$ is an internal ${A}_{m}$-action with {\em hopf-unit} for any $m \geq 2$, then it is called an internal ${A}_{m}$-action with {\em hopf-unit} of an internal ${A}_{m}$-category in $\Top$.

-\begin{defn} Let $(Y,X)=(Y,X;\{a'(n)\})$ be an internal right $A_{m}$ action of $X$ on $Y$ along an internal pre-functor $p$ {without unit}, and let $(X,Z)=(X,Z;\{a''(n)\})$ be an internal left $A_{m}$ action of $X$ on $Z$ along an internal pre-functor $q$ {without unit}. \begin{enumerate} \item We call $(Y,X)$ an ``internal right ${A}_{m}$ action with {strict-unit}'', if $(Y,X)$ satisfies the following strict-unit condition.
+\begin{defn} Let $(Y,X)=(Y,X;\{a'(n)\})$ be an internal right $A_{m}$-action of $X$ on $Y$ along an internal prefunctor $p$ {without unit}, and let $(X,Z)=(X,Z;\{a''(n)\})$ be an internal left $A_{m}$-action of $X$ on $Z$ along an internal prefunctor $q$ {without unit}. \begin{enumerate} \item We call $(Y,X)$ an ``internal right ${A}_{m}$-action with {strict-unit}'', if $(Y,X)$ satisfies the following strict-unit condition.

-\item We call $(X,Z)$ an ``internal left $\free{A}_{m}$ action with {strict-unit}'', if $(X,Z)$ satisfies the following strict-unit condition.
+\item We call $(X,Z)$ an ``internal left ${A}_{m}$-action with {strict-unit}'', if $(X,Z)$ satisfies the following strict-unit condition.

-\end{enumerate} \end{defn} If an action of an internal ${A}_{m}$ category in $\TOP$ is an ${A}_{m}$ action with {\em strict-unit} for any $m \geq 2$, then it is called an ${A}_{m}$ action with {\em strict-unit} of an internal ${A}_{m}$ category in $\TOP$.
-When $m=2$, an $\free{A}_{2}$ action with {\em hopf-unit} or with {\em strict-unit} of an internal $\free{A}_{\infty}$ category in $\TOP$ is nothing but an action of an internal pre-category in $\TOP$.
+\end{enumerate} \end{defn} If an action of an internal ${A}_{m}$-category in $\Top$ is an internal ${A}_{m}$-action with {\em strict-unit} for any $m \geq 2$, then it is called an internal ${A}_{m}$-action with {\em strict-unit} of an internal ${A}_{m}$-category in $\Top$.
+When $m=2$, an internal ${A}_{2}$-action with {\em hopf-unit} or with {\em strict-unit} of an internal ${A}_{\infty}$-category in $\Top$ is nothing but an internal action of an internal precategory in $\Top$.

-\subsection{${A}_{\infty}$ equivariant form for internal homomorphism}
+\subsection{${A}_{\infty}$-equivariant form for internal homomorphism}